Persuaded Search: Model

 \section{Model}

-We consider an information design problem that is embedded in a sequential consumer search problem.
-The game involves a market comprised of a continuum of goods differentiated by quality, an agent (he) who searches within the market for a good to consume, and a principal (she) who controls the information the agent observes while he searches.
+We consider an information design problem that is embedded in a sequential search problem without recall.
+The game involves an agent (he) who searches within the market for a good to consume, and a principal (she) who controls the information the agent observes while he searches.